CI/CD for ML

 E2E --> Model Model --> Data Data --> Integration Integration --> Unit

-Section titled “Unit Tests for ML Code”Unit tests for ML code follow the same principles as traditional software, but focus on the data transformation functions rather than business logic.
-These are your bread-and-butter tests: fast, deterministic, and numerous.
+Section titled “Unit Tests for ML Code”Unit tests for ML code follow the same principles as traditional software, but they often focus on data transformation functions rather than business logic.
+These tests are the bread-and-butter layer because they are fast, deterministic, and numerous.
+A tokenizer should handle punctuation consistently.
+A normalization function should handle constant arrays without division by zero.
+A feature extraction function should return the same schema every time.
+If these assumptions break, model metrics become hard to interpret because the model is no longer seeing the feature representation you thought you trained.

 import pytestimport numpy as npfrom src.preprocessing import normalize, tokenize, extract_features